 Solution: Home automation can simplify activities like turning off lights at night, adjusting the thermostat, or locking the front door.
 There are two ways to control the home that can be of benefit for people with certain types of disabilities:

-Voice control: Vivint integrates with Google Assistant enabled devices and Amazon Echo to allow homeowners to control various aspects of their home with simple voice commands.
+Voice control: Vivint integrates with Google Assistant enabled devices to allow homeowners to control various aspects of their home with simple voice commands.
 (Ex: “Hey, Google.
 Turn the thermostat to 72.”)

 App control: The Vivint app puts your home on your phone.
 One app lets you control your home, whether you’re at home or on the go.
 The app is easy to use and features an intuitive interface.